 I was prescribed betamethasone ointment that doesn’t help that much.
 I hope there is some natural cure.

 A. Psoriasis is a chronic condition in which the immune system attacks the skin and leads to rapid skin-cell turnover.
 This is what creates the red patches and silvery scales of psoriasis, and it also explains why “cures” are elusive.
 Most treatments must be maintained to be helpful.

 Dermatologists often prescribe topical cortisone-like drugs to dampen the immune response and ease inflammation.
 That’s what betamethasone is.

 Many readers have found natural approaches that help their condition.
 Some report that sunlight and salt water are beneficial.
 Light therapy is often used to treat psoriasis in the clinic (Dermatologic Clinics, Jan., 2015).
 As a result, the benefit of sunlight is not surprising.
 A sunburn makes things worse, so moderation is critical.

 Inexpensive topical glycerin has helped some patients, perhaps because it has moisturizing properties (Acta Derma-Veneraologica, online June 28, 2016).
-Research shows that glycerol improves skin cell maturation, so that may also help explain its benefit (Journal of Investigative Dermatology, Dec., 2003).
+Research shows that glycerol improves skin cell maturation, so that may also help explain its benefit (Zheng, and Bollinger Bollag, Journal of Investigative Dermatology, Dec., 2003).